dart-lang/site-www/src/dart-vm/index.md

 ---
-title: Dart VM
+title: Server-Side Dart
-description: The landing page for all things relating to the Dart virtual machine (Dart VM).
+description: All things relating to command-line and server-side apps.
 toc: false
 ---

-This page points to tools and documentation that can help you develop scripts and server apps for the standalone Dart VM.
+This page points to tools and documentation that can help you develop command-line and server-side apps for the Dart VM.

 ## Tools